NickTsitlakidis/event-nest/README.md

 Implementing event sourcing in an application can be challenging, particularly when combined with CQRS and DDD.

 Nest.js provides a [fantastic module](https://github.com/nestjs/cqrs) for CQRS but after using it for a while I thought that maybe some things could be improved.
 Furthermore, these improvements can't be added to the official module due to its lightweight and abstract nature.
-For instance, the official module lacks a way of persisting events using storage technology.
+For instance, the official module lacks a specific way of persisting the events to a storage.

 This is where Event Nest comes into play.
 In fact, a significant portion of the code in Event Nest is influenced by how things are implemented in the official module.